-including urinary tract infections, kidney stones, blood clots, kidney disease, heart disease, and colon and bladder cancer.78
+Some transgender students experiencing fear and anxiety about restroom usage may attempt to dehydrate themselves so that they will need to urinate less frequently.77 Chronic dehydration has been linked to a variety of conditions, including urinary tract infections, kidney stones, blood clots, kidney disease, heart disease, and colon and bladder cancer.78

 These negative outcomes are not alleviated by forcing students into separate single-user restrooms.
 Being required to use separate facilities may force disclosure of one's transgender status and cause anxiety and fear related to being singled out and separated from peers.
-Additionally, single-user facilities may be less available and more inconvenient, causing people to further avoid restroom use or disrupt their schedules to go to the restroom.
+Additionally, single-user facilities are generally less available and more inconvenient, causing people to further avoid restroom use or disrupt their schedules to go to the restroom.
 Separate restrooms thus do not alleviate the anxiety, fear, or negative health consequences that result from exclusionary bathroom policies.